 Abstract

 On this article, we’ve carried out an instance of a one-to-many relationship utilizing uncooked SQL queries.
-When doing that, we additionally wrote an SQL question that makes use of multiple assertion.
-We’ve additionally discovered tips on how to write a migration that provides a brand new column with a constraint.
+When doing that, we additionally wrote an SQL question that makes use of multiple JOIN assertion.
+We’ve additionally discovered tips on how to write a migration that provides a brand new column with a NOT NULL constraint.
 There’s nonetheless extra to cowl in the case of implementing relationships in PostgreSQL, so keep tuned!